FinancialCents/FCBELaravel/README.md

 should be able to filter by client name, due date and invoice status (paid, pending, past due, void).

 It is not your responsibility to create the frontend for this task.
-You are only expected to write the code for importing the invoices and provide internal API endpoints to list and view an invoice.
+You are only expected to write the code for importing the invoices from the billing software and provide an internal API endpoint to list and filter an invoices.

 ## Considerations